The Best of Klaipeda- What to Do and See

 The Curonian spit is famous for its 31 km long coastal ridge of 40-60 m high drifting sand dunes.
 In 2000 the entire Curonian spit has been included in the UNESCO World Heritage List as a cultural landscape of outstanding value.

-Book your tour to the best of Klaipeda here: Klaipeda Tours or explore on your own with help of a few local tips below.
+To discover Klaipeda book your tour here: Klaipeda Tours or explore on your own with help of a few local tips below.

 A tiny and beautiful old town

 Klaipėda center is charming.
 You’ll discover loads of great coffee shops, museums, galleries and local restaurants while wandering through the small streets of the old town.
 Everything you need from a modern city is within a 5-minute walking distance.

 The Botanical Garden is located in the northern part of Klaipėda, in the valley of the Danė River, the territory of the former royal Tauralaukis park closely related to the history of Prussia.
 Its total area is 9,3 ha.
 The spectacular landscape originally formed green spaces, and the unique diversity of the flora delight all those who come there.
 That is the only place in Western Lithuania where in a small area one can see plants from almost all the continents of the world.
 Domestic and foreign plants are exhibited in four collections: coniferous woody, deciduous woody, herbaceous ornamental, and herbs and medicinal plants.

 Visitors are invited to see recently arranged and further fostered expositions of roses, vines (lianas), bulbous plants, and coastal dunes plants.
 Currently, the above-mentioned collections and expositions boast over 3,500 plant species, forms, and varieties.
 Altogether, the gardėn displays almost 40,000 units of plants.

 “The cat with the face of a gentleman”